Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 Due to the constraints of the communication stage, transmitting massive volumes of raw sensor data to a centralized cloud server for processing is often impractical.
 SAGSIN introduces mobile MEC, pushing computational capabilities to the network edge, such as UAVs, HAPs, and even LEO satellites (i.e., ``on-orbit edge computing'') \cite{cui2022sagin}.

-However, this deployment method faces fundamental constraints not present in terrestrial MEC.
-The most fundamental constraint for non-terrestrial platforms is their strict ``size, weight, and power'' (SWaP) limitations \cite{abrar2021energy}.
-SWaP constraints directly dictate that the computational power, storage capacity, and energy budget of ``on-orbit'' or ``in-air'' MEC servers are far inferior to those of any terrestrial MEC server \cite{mcenroe2022survey}.
-They may not even have sufficient power budget to simultaneously support high-performance computing loads and high-power communication loads \cite{abrar2021energy}.
+However, the most fundamental constraint for non-terrestrial platforms is their strict "size, weight, and power" (SWaP) limitations \cite{abrar2021energy}\cite{mcenroe2022survey}, to the point where they may even fail to simultaneously support high-performance computing loads and high-power communication loads \cite{abrar2021energy}.

-Furthermore, SWaP and the aforementioned topological changes make task offloading decisions in SAGSIN exceptionally complex \cite{cui2022sagin}.
+Furthermore, SWaP and the topological changes make task offloading decisions in SAGSIN exceptionally complex \cite{cui2022sagin}.
 It is no longer a simple binary decision of whether a weak terminal should offload to a strong edge server, as in terrestrial MEC.
 Instead, it requires joint optimization across four time-varying and conflicting dimensions: latency, link stability, node energy, and computational capability.